isomerpages/cris-nhic/_programmes/FAQs.md

 </p>
 <p>The Principal Investigator of the awarded I2D project is required to submit
 a Final Project Report (NHIC-GEN-FORM-21) to NHIC Grant Secretariat after grant completion date.
-The final report is due two (2) months from the grant completion date.</p>
+The final report is due three (3) months from the grant completion date.</p>
 <p>Submit the Final Project Report to your Host Institution Research Office
 or Healthcare Cluster Research/Innovation Office.
 Your Research Office